FREE 30-day trial and added value package, supporting your transition to digital

 date August 4, 2020Aaron Bradbury-Coffey

-As #BlackLivesMatter continues to highlight the importance of equality, diversity and inclusion around the world, we turn to leading educationalist Aaron Bradbury-Coffey, to explore the current position practitioners take when working with children in the early years.
+As #BlackLivesMatter and the LGBTQ+ communities continue to highlight the importance of equality, diversity and inclusion around the world, we turn to leading educationalist Dr Aaron Bradbury-Coffey, to explore the current position practitioners take when working with children in the early years.

 It is important to note that equality, diversity and inclusive practice isn’t anything new in the early years.